PabloTorresP/Evently-/README.md

 ### Prerequisites
  -Python 3.11
  -OS Windows
+1.Download the zip in the repository and upload it to python
-1. Install the required libraries using the following command:
+2. Install the required libraries using the following command:
  ```bash
   pip install pygsheets pandas PySimpleGUI
  ```